alexwholland/SENG-275/Assignment 2/assignment_2c.md

 **b)**

-We assume that a valid payment type is `card payment` and an valid payment type is `Bitcoin`.
+We assume that a valid payment type is `card payment` and an invalid payment type is `Bitcoin`.
 | Node | Action |
 | - | - |
 | 1 | User enters a parking space ID |